aerogear/graphback/docs/config.md

 title: CRUD Config
 ---

-GraphBack takes input model and generates CRUD operations as queries and mutations.
+Graphback takes input model and generates CRUD operations as queries and mutations.
  These include `create`, `update`, `delete`, `find` and `findAll`.
 These operations can be generated for each `type` in your model.
  Further Graphback also generates three predefined subscriptions, namely `new`, `updated` and `deleted`.
 We can use them in clients to receive live updates for every change that is happening on the server.

- Graphback allows user to customize the generation process by using `configuration` and `directives`.
+ Graphback allows the user to customize the generation process by using `configuration` and `directives`.

 ## Configuration
 Graphback uses flags to allow user to choose between the CRUD operations and subscriptions.
 These are present in `config.json`, created during `init`,